GerbenBeintema/gym-unbalanced-disk/README.md

 ## 1.4.
 Benchmark results

 You can use the following baseline results to position the quality of your model estimates.
 Please include the baseline values when reporting about your model quality.

-**Update 16 May: an updated hidden test dataset for the simulation has been released, and the simulation benchmarks have been updated**

 **Simulation Results:**